 Tomislav Mihetec, Ph.D. holds position of associate professor at the Faculty of Transport and Traffic Sciences of the University of Zagreb, Republic of Croatia.
 He graduated in 2007 at the Department of Air Transport of the same Faculty.
 During his studies, he was awarded Rector's Award for the best professional paper.
 In the years to come he was employed as teaching and research assistant at the Faculty of Transport and Traffic Sciences.
 He has since participated in several professional specializations held abroad as well as at numerous scientific conferences and workshops.
 He has been employed as an external associate at the same Faculty.
 After obtaining a doctorate degree in 2012, he was elected to the scientific position of a scientific associate with the title of an assistant professor.
-A year later he was elected to the scientific position of a scientific work, he deals with the air traffic management and its performance management.
-He is author and co-author of around thirty research papers published within scientific journals and conference proceedings.
+A year later he was elected to the scientific position of a senior scientific associate with the title of associate professor.
+In professional and scientific work, he deals with the air traffic management and its performance management.
+He is author and coauthor of around thirty research papers published within scientific journals and conference proceedings.
 During his professional career, he was employed by the Croatian Civil Aviation Authority and Integra A/S. He is currently employed by Croatia Control Ltd.